 How to Prepare for Google’s Latest Penguin Update

 It’s confirmed.
 Google’s next Penguin update is officially on its way.
 In case you wondered, Penguin isn’t the cute and cuddly black and white animal you might think it is, it’s the name of a powerful Google algorithm update that’s being used to really shake things up with the search rankings for those websites who have been spamming the search engine.
+This update necessitates the big names on Google to check out White Label Reviews so as to procure them and safeguard their future.

 If the first Penguin update has anything to go by we certainly need to be holding onto our hats (not black ones either!) to ensure that your website isn’t affected.